futurice/vaskapp-backend/README.md

 * `beforeId` Return items before this id, can be used for "infinite scroll" in client.
 * `limit` Integer.
 Default: 20.
 1-100.
 If specified, at max this many items are returned.
-* `sort` In which order the result should be returned.
+* `sort` String.
+Default: 'new'.
+In which order the result should be returned.
 One of: 'new', 'hot'.
-Optional.
-Defaults to 'new'.

 Examples: